How well insulated do windows and doors really need to be?

 Energy efficiency has always been pretty high up on the Government’s priority list, but with more pressure from an environmental angle, plus the need to keep energy bills low, the demand for energy efficient windows has been getting bigger over time.
 So big in fact, that it’s even written into the building regs.
 Part L of Building Regulations states that all replacement windows now need to meet an energy rating of Band C as an absolute minimum, while doors have to have a U-Value of 1.8W/m2.
 That’s a fancy way of saying the amount of heat lost per unit of space.
 The lower the number, the less heat lost, and the better performing the door.
 Having good quality, well insulated windows and doors will help you meet those standards without a problem, and more often than not will actually perform better.
 After all, the regulations just set out the minimum, not the best choice.

 At Truglaze, all of our windows and doors meet and exceed these requirements.
-From uPVC to timber and even aluminium, our widow fittings and doors will provide you with all the warmth and energy savings you need to run a super-efficient home.
+From uPVC to timber and even aluminum, our widow fittings and doors will provide you with all the warmth and energy savings you need to run a super-efficient home.
 We’re always happy to talk you through the energy efficiency of all our products, and recommend the best option for your home.
 If you would like to know more, just get in touch with the team today for your free consultation and estimate.